illinois/cs240-fa21-MIX_shared/README.md

 MIX will handle dependencies in a tree-like bottom-up fashion, retrieving the output of all of any IMs dependencies before making a request to that IM.
 IMs are not required to do dependency handling, as MIX will handle it.
 All IMs which have dependencies are assumed to not require location data.*

-*(this is not consistent with MIX behavior, as MIX gives location data to IMs with dependencies.)
+*This is not actually consistent with MIX behavior, as MIX gives location data to IMs with dependencies.

 ## Requirements for IMs: